EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

     - Open a Arduino Serial monitor.
 For more details, check out this [FAQ](https://www.reddit.com/r/EmotiBit/comments/vmtz6w/how_i_use_the_arduino_serial_monitor_with_emotibit/).
     - Select `baud rate`=2000000 and `No line ending` from the dropdown options.
     - Type `F` into the input message bar and press Enter.
-    - You will see that the EmotiBit will enter FTP mode.
+    - You will see that the EmotiBit will enter FTP mode (red, blue, and yellow LEDs light up on EmotiBit).
     - <img src="./assets/emotibit-start-ftp-server.png" width="600">
     - You you can trasnfer the files from EmotiBit using an FTP client.
     - Download and install [Filezilla Client](https://filezilla-project.org/), if you do not already have it.